zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # Style Customizations

-Static style elements like CSS, js and images are packaged into separate jar named _\<ProjectName\>_ Static- _\<version\>_ .jar (e.g. oxTrustStatic-1.3.0.Final.jar and oxAuthStatic-1.4.0x.Final.jar) and is added to the deployable war during the build time.
+Static style elements like CSS, JavaScript and images are packaged into separate jar files.
+They are named _\<ProjectName\>_ Static- _\<version\>_ .jar, e.g. 'oxTrustStatic-1.3.0.Final.jar' and 'oxAuthStatic-1.4.0x.Final.jar'.
+These files are added to the deployable war during build time.

-Post deployment, the structure of the jar allows its context to be accessible from the Web contextroot.
-For example, the default values of the CSS and js locations are *\<contextPath\>/stylesheet* and *\<contextPath\>/js* in the configuration file.
+Post deployment, the structure of the jar allows its context to be accessible from the Web context root.
+For example, the default values of the CSS and JavaScript locations are *\<contextPath\>/stylesheet* and *\<contextPath\>/js* in the configuration file.

 It is possible to unpack the contents of the said jar into a folder